-While being one of the most visited countries of the world, Spain is a preferred study destination for many students from the EU who wish to taste a bit of such an interesting culture.
-The Kingdom of Spain has a rich history, provides enchanting experiences whether in large cities the countryside, or the beach.
+Spain is one of the most visited European countries and a preferred study destination for many international students who wish to discover its interesting culture and lifestyle.
+The Kingdom of Spain has a rich history and provides enchanting experiences whether in large cities, the countryside or on the beach.

-Spain is the kind of place where you can enjoy both a good holiday and a degree programme.
-But what is there to know more about Spain?
-Well, Spain is home to some of the best universities worldwide, including famous business schools and student life is always entertaining.
+Universities in Spain are the kind of places where you can enjoy both a good holiday and a great Bachelor’s or Master’s degree programme.
+But is there more to know about Spain?
+Well, studying in Spain allows you to enrol at some of the best universities worldwide, including famous Spanish business schools.
+Student life is also very entertaining.

 1. University tuition fees in Spain